serverless/dashboard/docs/faq.md

 **What data is stored by Serverless Console and for how long?**

-We store all trace data include request and response payloads in our systems for 30 days before being deleted.
+We store all trace data including request and response payloads in our systems for 30 days before being deleted.

 Logs are stored for 7 days before being deleted.